-A recent CA Technologies Insider Threat report called databases the number one most vulnerable IT asset, ahead of file servers, cloud apps, and mobile devices.
+A recent CA Technologies Insider Threat report called databases “the number-one most vulnerable IT asset,” ahead of file servers, cloud apps, and mobile devices.
 Because the data contained within them is so valuable, databases are commonly targeted by both insiders and external attackers alike.

-Removable Storage Media
+Exfiltration of Data Through Removable Storage Media

-While file shares top the list of data exfiltration methods in North America, USB drives are the number one exfiltration vector in APAC and Europe.
+While file shares top the list of data exfiltration methods in North America, USB drives are the number-one exfiltration vector in APAC and Europe.

 Accidental Insider Threats

 Besides users with malicious intentions, accidental insider threats are a primary cause of data exfiltration.
 Phishing emails and social engineering attacks remain a tried-and-true way for hackers to access company data.
 In addition, weak or reused passwords, or a lack of multifactor authentication, are common weaknesses hackers look for to infiltrate a user’s account.
 In these scenarios, the best defense is often cybersecurity awareness.
 McAfee’s study also showed that insider threats frequently used email data exfiltration.